 Why we Need Emotion Detection

-In our daily life, we go through different situations and develop feeling about it.
-Emotion is a strong feeling about human’s situation or relation with others.
+In our daily life, we go through different situations and develop a feeling about it.
+Emotion is a strong feeling about a human’s situation or relation with others.
 These feelings and express Emotion is expressed as facial expression.
-The primary emotion levels are of six types namely; Love, Joy, Anger, Sadness, Fear and Surprise.
-Human expresses emotion in different ways including facial expression, speech, gestures/actions and written text.
+The primary emotion levels are of six types namely; Love, Joy, Anger, Sadness, Fear, and Surprise.
+Human expresses emotion in different ways including facial expression, speech, gestures/actions, and written text.
 This article mainly focuses on two expressions namely; written text and speech.

-As the technology progresses, the internet is now commonly used on PCs, tablets, and smartphones.
+As technology progresses, the internet is now commonly used on PCs, tablets, and smartphones.
 This generates a huge amount of data, especially textual data.
 It has become impossible to manually analyze all the data for a specific purpose.
 New research directions have emerged from automatic data analysis like automatic emotion analysis.
 Emotion analysis has attracted researchers’ attention because of its applications in different fields.
-For example, security agencies can track emails/messages/blogs etc. and detect suspicious activities.
+For example, security agencies can track emails/messages/blogs, etc., and detect suspicious activities.

 Text Analysis Techniques: First Step Towards Text to Emotion

 In order to predict emotion from a given text, it is first analyzed to get the base forms of words.
 The following Natural Language Processing (NLP) tasks are performed mainly during the process;